City Hall Roof Replacement

 The gutter as installed does not allow for expansion along its length as the leading edge is tacked to the wood fascia with copper nails.
 This restriction of movement causes stresses to build up and be relieved at bends and fold in the copper sheet.
 Over time, those areas have fatigued and caused small cracks or holes in the gutter.
 Although the downspouts have been restored to operation, the size of two downspouts on the East elevation and one on the West elevation do not seem adequate to handle heavy rain events.
 Cornice fascia and soffit in some areas are deteriorating causing them to sag.
 The snow guard is inappropriate for the amount of contributing roof area.
 Consequently, large build-ups of snow and ice have overrun and damaged the snow guards.

-This project includes removal and replacement of existing slate roof in-kind, repointing of the chimneys, replacement of the skylights, masonry cleaning and replacement, replacement of the gutters and downspouts, and other site work as per the contract.
-The roof replacement project is scheduled to begin on or around Monday, June 8, 2020, with construction occurring Monday through Friday from 7:00 AM to 6:00 PM.
-The project is scheduled to be completed in October 2020.
+This project included removal and replacement of existing slate roof in-kind, repointing of the chimneys, replacement of the skylights, masonry cleaning and replacement, replacement of the gutters and downspouts, and other site work as per the contract.

 Work Zones 1 & 2: June-July 2020